tutorial · 8 min read · April 18, 2026

 Fallback for No-WebGL Environments

-The component detects WebGL availability and falls back to a static CSS gradient that approximates the chosen preset.
-You can also provide a custom fallback:
+The component detects WebGL availability and falls back to a static CSS gradient that approximates the chosen preset — no configuration required.

-Shader gradients look even better with a subtle grain overlay.
-Add @caustics/noise-grain at 3–5% opacity on top:
+Shader gradients look even better with a subtle grain overlay, and it’s built in — no second component needed:

 <div class="hero" style="position: relative;">